Konnsy/REAML2022-hackathon/README.md

 ## Feel free to contact us
 We are always happy to exchange interesting approaches and to discuss the detection of particles with you.
 You can also create an issue or contact us directly when you encounter problems with the given code or data.

+## Updates
+In the data sections of the tasks you can now find two downloadable archives: one containing the raw data as provided in the main event and one containing the already preprocessed files that were generated with a window size of 100.
+You can use those to save time (avoiding the additional calculation on the fly) or just for your own visualization.
+IMPORTANT FOR TASK 2: Be aware that the window size of 100 must also be matched in the particles dataset by giving the window size of 100 as an input (standard is 60)!